 - severe malnutrition during pregnancy

 - problems with blood supply to the baby's brain during pregnancy

 Substances harmful to your baby include drugs and chemicals.
 Microcephaly can also be caused by alcohol consumption, and fetal alcohol spectrum disorder (FASD).

 Sometimes, the cause of microcephaly is unknown.

 Microcephaly and Zika virus

 Zika virus is an infection that is spread by mosquitoes or sexual contact.
-About 4 in 5 people who have the infection have no symptoms.
-Those who do get symptoms might have:
+About 4 in 5 people who have Zika have no symptoms.
+Those people who do get symptoms might have: